lubeda/EsphoMaTrix/README.md

 - 2023.3.5 added indicator_on/off as default services => remove these from your yaml
 - 2023.3.5 added *_color as default services => remove these from your yaml
 - 2023.3.5 added show_all_icons,gauge_percent/gauge_off as default services => remove these from your yaml
+- 2023.4.0 **cleaner naming** please check all automations and yaml for change naming!!!

 ## Usage
 The integration works with the Home Assistant api so, after boot of the device, it takes a few seconds until the service calls start working.